yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 ## Pattern

-Now we see that, **agents** are the core to the service-as-a-software system.
+Now that **agents** are the core to the service-as-a-software system.
 Based on the definition by Russell and Norvig in [their book](http://aima.cs.berkeley.edu/), an intelligent agent is *an agent that perceives its environment, takes actions autonomously in order to achieve goals, and may improve its performance with learning or acquiring knowledge*.
 With